tpf/grants-perlfoundation-org/README.md

 Extreme "win" can be taken where the size of the data being read for a given picture is differing per architecture, like native floats.

+## Learning Perl

+### Code Combat support for Perl.

+https://codecombat.com is a great website for introducing programming to kids.
+The language they use is Python by default but you can switch to other languages.
+This could also be a great tool for learning Perl.

+When they were asked in their slack, they responded to the idea of adding Perl:

+It’s a bit tricky, but doable.
+This is the open-source code interpreter we made for this: https://github.com/codecombat/esper.js – to add new programming languages for CodeCombat, we add plugins to Esper to support them.
+A plugin consists of a parser for the language (implemented in JavaScript, parsing to Mozilla-JavaScript-compatible AST) and a JavaScript runtime that implements the needed semantic differences between normal JS behavior and the target language.
+That’s how we have JS, Python, CoffeeScript, Lua, Java, and C++.

 ## CPAN

 ### [PSGI protocol for HTTP::Tiny](https://perl-foundation-outreach.github.io/gsoc-2020-ideas/perl/HTTP-Tiny-PSGI.html)